Collapse of a single polymer chain: Effects of chain stiffness and attraction range: Conclusions

 \section{Conclusions}

 In this study, we have investigated the single-chain collapse of polymer chains using Monte Carlo simulations based on the Pruned-Enriched Rosenbluth Method (PERM).
 We have analyzed the influence of two key parameters: the persistence length, $l_p$, associated with the intrinsic stiffness of the polymer chain, and $r_c$, determining the range of monomer-monomer attraction.
-The interplay of these two parameters is subtle, affecting the location of the transition temperature and its sharpness.
+We propose a physical model in which the competition between $l_p$ and $r_c$ determines the chain-collapse behavior.
+We also offer a physical explanation for recent experimental results on ssRNA and dsDNA, as reported in Ref.~\citenum{Knobler23}.
+A key result is that a large attraction range, $r_c$, can turn the critical collapse transition into a gradual crossover, and this finite-width crossover remains as the chain length grows.
+Additionally, we show that the way the transition temperature $T_\theta$ depends on $l_p$ is qualitatively altered by $r_c$.
 Figure~\ref{fig8} summarizes our main findings in the $l_p$-$r_c$ plane, illustrating how the competition between chain stiffness and attraction range determines both the sharpness of the collapse and whether stiffness promotes or suppresses it.

-The Figure shows that increasing the persistence length leads to a sharper collapse transition, whereas expanding the attraction range results in a more gradual collapse.
+Figure~\ref{fig8} shows that increasing the persistence length leads to a sharper collapse transition, whereas expanding the attraction range results in a more gradual collapse.
 Overall, our results indicate that the sharpness of the collapse transition depends on the competition between stiffness and interaction range.
 When $l_p\gtrsim r_c$, stiff chains undergo a sharp and well-defined collapse transition.
 By contrast, when $l_p\lesssim r_c$, the critical collapse transition is effectively removed, turning into gradual compaction over a finite temperature range.
 Figure~\ref{fig7} further suggests that this rounding persists upon increasing the chain length.
-In cases where the attraction is induced by condensing molecules, this removal of criticality is supported by a scaling argument (see Appendix).
+In cases where the attraction is induced by condensing molecules, this removal of criticality is supported by a scaling argument (see Supporting Information).

 We have examined the dependence of the transition temperature $T_\theta$ on chain stiffness.
 We have found that stiffness may either increase $T_\theta$ or decrease it, depending on the attraction range $r_c$.
 For small $r_c$, increasing stiffness promotes collapse and raises $T_\theta$, whereas for large $r_c$, it suppresses collapse and lowers $T_\theta$.
 These results (see Fig.~\ref{fig4}) provide important insight into the relative role of polymer stiffness and monomer interactions in relation to the collapse transition.
 This new insight may resolve previous conflicting results concerning the effect of stiffness on the transition temperature.